jake142/laravel-service/readme.md

 2. The version of the service (eg. V1)
 3. If you want a sample controller (recommended)
 4. If you want a sample job (recommended)
+4. If you want a sample test (recommended)

 The service is now created, but not active.
 To activate the service